 - Celestial Seasonings

 These names are very familiar to tea aficionados as they are the industry leaders.
 Combining their amazing product with the convenience of Keurig® technology is certainly a match made in heaven.
 But, there is some subtle difference when brewing K-Cup® teas versus K-Cup® coffees that you should know.

 - In general, K-Cup® teas can be brewed with the higher water setting.
 I find all of the lines of teas to provide a substantial flavor that does not get thinned out with the larger amounts of water.

 - K-Cup® teas can be used more than once.
-Yes, I said it...I use my K-Cup® teas twice.
-As I near the end of my mug I reheat the remains by brewing a second dose of tea with the same Kcup but, this time I use the lowest water setting.
-This is completely off the record advice that has been spoken against by many for sanitary reasons.
+As I near the end of my mug I reheat the remains by brewing a second dose of tea with the same pod but, this time I use the lowest water setting.
+This is completely off-the-record advice that has been spoken against by many for sanitary reasons.
 However, I certainly would not reuse a tea capsule several hours after the initial brew.
-My general rule is I can reuse my pod within a 30 minute time frame.
+My general rule is I can reuse my pod within a 30-minute time frame.